Biigajiiskaan: Indigenous Pathways to Mental Wellness

 Co-delivered by St. Joseph’s Health Care London (St. Joseph’s) in partnership with Atlohsa Family Healing Services (Atlohsa), Biigajiiskaan (bee-gaw-jees-gawn) is a referral-based mental wellness program that aims to provide accessible, culturally-safe, specialized care for Indigenous people with serious mental illness, addictions and concurrent disorders.

-Based at St. Joseph’s Parkwood Institute, Biigajiiskaan offers both Traditional Healing services and Western psychiatric treatment to Indigenous individuals experiencing mental health and addiction issues as well as addressing common barriers and bridging care transitions for inpatients, outpatients and community outreach clients in the London-Middlesex region.
+Based at St. Joseph’s Parkwood Institute, Biigajiiskaan offers both Traditional Healing services and Western psychiatric treatment to Indigenous individuals experiencing mental health and addiction issues using a two-eyed seeing approach to care, as well as addressing common barriers and bridging care transitions for inpatients, outpatients and community outreach clients in the London-Middlesex region.

 The name Biigajiiskaan is an Ojibway concept that describes how a broken or rotting tree stump feeds new life.
 It acknowledges the importance of all living things working together in harmony for the greater good.